 Counseling & Psychological Services

-- For hotlines and low cost referrals off-campus, see below [on portal] or to the left [on website].
+- For hotlines and low cost referrals off-campus, see our Referrals page.

 - If you are interested in longer-term counseling, you can find a local therapist by visiting Psychology Today.

-- For resources to alleviate the trauma to individuals and communities associated with racial trauma, see message from the Center for Diversity, Equity and Inclusion at https://mountsaintmarysuniversi.sharepoint.com/sites/MYMSMU/student-life/diversity
+- For resources to address the trauma to individuals and communities associated with racial trauma, see the message from the Center for Equity, Diversity and Justice.

 The mission of Counseling and Psychological Services (CPS) is to enhance the emotional growth and academic success of students by promoting balanced lifestyles, positive self-regard, and essential life skills with an emphasis on the development of the whole person.